Best Tuscan food: Must-try traditional food in Tuscany on a Tuscany vacation

 Authentic Prato cantuccini are called biscotti di Prato.
 Oblong-shaped crispy Biscotti cookies are traditionally consumed with a sweet dessert wine – vin santo.

-If you are taking a trip to Tuscany, you should try Tuscany biscotti or biscotti di Prato.
+If you are taking a trip to Tuscany, you need to try Tuscany biscotti or biscotti di Prato.

-24. VIN SANTO – Tuscan sweet dessert wine
+24. VIN SANTO – The traditional Tuscan sweet dessert wine

 Vinsanto is a sweet Tuscan dessert wine.